ch-stark/gitops-rbac-example/blog/blog.md

           clusterSet: blueteam
 ```

-When generating resources one could use a Policy [like](https://kyverno.io/policies/other/add_labels/add_labels/)
+When generating resources as shown before one could use a Mutation-Policy [like](https://kyverno.io/policies/other/add_labels/add_labels/)
 to ensure that those resources cannot be modified anymore by blocking any updates based on the labels.
 See an example
 [here](https://kyverno.io/policies/psa/deny-privileged-profile/deny-privileged-profile/).